Frequently Asked Questions

 Q: WHO CAN SUPPLY THE SUPPORT LETTERS AND WHAT INFORMATION NEEDS TO BE IN THE SUPPORT LETTER:

-A: Each application should include a written confirmation from a doctor or health professional such as an occupational therapist, or teach that have the following:-
+A: Each application should include a written confirmation from a doctor or health professional such as an occupational therapist, or teacher that have the following:-

 - Knowledge: They know the child/young person with a disability.